shreyjain99/Ad-Click-Likelihood-Estimator/README.md

 <br>

 <p>
-<strong>Business Objective :</strong> If you are a taxi driver we want to predict how many cabs or pick-ups are possible in regions of new york city at a time.
-The end user or customer of this solution is taxi driver.
+<strong>Business Objective :</strong> To predict the probability of click and maximize profit of the ad while keeping the search results relevant for the product ad.
 </p>

 <br>